Fahad-Md-Kamal/Fiber-Blogs/README.md

 > Here I have added to environment variables that will be used for generating JWT token

 Update `ValidateUserExistsWithEmailOrUsername` to return 3 data instead of only two.
+This will help use reuse the function from several points.

 ```go
 func ValidateUserExistsWithEmailOrUsername(params UserCheckParams) (*Users, string, bool) {